talni/Detection-of-Groups-with-Biased-Representation-in-Ranking/README.md

 # Detection of Unfairly Treated Groups in Classification and Ranking

 ## Introduction
 Machine learning (ML) tools are widely used in many real-life everyday applications.
-With their ubiquity use in recent years, we also witness an increase in the reported cases where these tools discriminate unfairly.
+With their ubiquitous use in recent years, we also witness an increase in the reported cases where these tools discriminate unfairly.
 This, in turn, has given rise to increasing interest in the study of algorithmic fairness.
-Fairness definitions usually refer to a given “protected group” in the data, which is defined based on the values of some sensitive attributes.
+Fairness definitions usually refer to a given ``protected group'' in the data, which is defined based on the values of some sensitive attributes.
 Given a protected group, confirming algorithmic fairness is a simple task.
-However, the group definition may be unknown in advance.
+However, the groups discriminated against may not always be known in advance.

-We design an algorithm to detect any groups that are treated unfairly in classification and ranking algorithms, eliminating the need to define sensitive attributes.
-For the problem in classification, we propose a heuristic solution that employs pruning to significantly reduce the search space.
+In this paper, we study the problem of detecting groups that are treated unfairly in classification and ranking algorithms, eliminating the need to pre-define sensitive attributes.
+The number of such groups possible can be exponential, making the problem hard.
+For the classification context, we propose a heuristic solution that employs pruning to significantly reduce the search space.
 Then we leverage this method to efficiently tackle the problem in the context of ranking, presenting an additional optimization utilizing a local search.
+We conclude with an extensive experimental study, demonstrating the scalability and benefits of our approach, and demonstrating the usefulness of the proposed optimizations.

 ## About this repo